moe-salek/salekcodes.com/README.md

 1. Create an `.env` file based on the `.env.example` file.

-2. Build the images:
+2. Build the images and start the containers:

-    `docker compose build`
+        docker compose build

-3. Start the containers:

-    `docker compose up`
+        docker compose up

-4. Visit the site:
+3. Visit the site:

     [http://127.0.0.1:8000/](http://127.0.0.1:8000/)